Nonlinear orbital stability of stationary discrete shock profiles for scalar conservation laws: Nonlinear orbital stability in the scalar case

 \subsection{Necessary preliminary observations}

 The main goal of this section is the proof of Theorem \ref{Th}.
-We will consider that Propositions \ref{Prop:DecompoGreen} and \ref{prop:Est} have been proved.
-Their proofs are respectively presented in Sections \ref{sec:Prop:DecompoGreen} and \ref{sec:Preuve_prop:Est} below.
+We will consider that Proposition \ref{prop:Est} has been proved.
+Its proof is presented in Section \ref{sec:Preuve_prop:Est} below.
 Let us first start by introducing some useful lemmas and constants that will appear in the proof.